NadeNa720/Croudunfing/README.md

-# SkyRelay marketing site
+# AirCarry marketing site

-A single-page, investor-focused landing site for SkyRelay, a peer-to-peer international delivery network that matches senders with travelers who have unused luggage capacity.
+A single-page, investor-focused landing site for AirCarry, a peer-to-peer international delivery network that matches senders with travelers who have unused luggage capacity.

 ## Running locally